-(a) Tax levy is as reported by the Treasurer as of August of each fiscal year.
+(a) Tax levy is as reported by the Treasurer of the County as of August of each fiscal year.
 Amount does not include adjustments made to levy amounts after the August report.
-Amounts include the proceeds of the tax described in footnote (b) to TABLE 7.
+Amounts include the proceeds of the tax described in footnote (b) to TABLE 8.

 - (b) Reflects collections made through June 30, the end of the fiscal year, on such year's levy.
 Property taxes are payable in two installments.
 The first installment is due on October 1 and becomes delinquent on November 1, but is waived if the full tax year's taxes are paid in full by December 31.
 The second installment is due on March 1 and becomes delinquent on May 1.
 Interest at the rate of 16 percent per annum attaches on first and second installments following their delinquent dates.
-Penalties for delinquent payments are not included in the above collection figures. - (c) Reflects collections made through March 31, 2015.
-The next installment of taxes will be due October 1, 2015, but is not delinquent until November 1, 2015. - (d) In process of collection.
+Penalties for delinquent payments are not included in the above collection figures. - (c) Reflects collections made through August 19, 2016.
+The next installment of taxes will be due October 1, 2016, but is not delinquent until November 1, 2016. - (d) Fiscal Year 2015-16 total collections reflects collections through June 30, 2016.

-Source: Maricopa County Treasurer's Office.
+Source: Maricopa County Treasurer.

-General Obligation Bonded Indebtedness to be Outstanding.
-The following table lists the general obligation bonded indebtedness of the District that will be outstanding after issuance of the Bonds:
+General Obligation Bonded Indebtedness Outstanding and to be Outstanding.
+The following table lists the general obligation bonded indebtedness of the District: